Jay City, Indiana

-Jay City was once a hamlet in the south bank of the Wabash river across from New Corydon, Indiana, located in Wabash Township approximately 15.5 mile north-east of Portland; but by 1922 had failed as a settlement and remained as only a name on maps.
+Jay City was once a hamlet in the south bank of the Wabash River across from New Corydon, Indiana, located in Wabash Township approximately 15.5 mile north-east of Portland; but by 1922 had failed as a settlement and remained as only a name on maps.

 It had been platted on 1840-06-07 by Samuel Hall and David Hite, and in 1887 was recorded as having a population of approximately 50.

 Also recorded were a blacksmiths, a wagon maker, a brick and tile factory 1 mile to its south, and a general store founded by William L. Adams in 1874.

 It was served by the New Corydon post-office.

 It had had a saw mill since 1858 and a grist mill since 1859, both built by John Hall and Vynull Arnett, and later converted into a stave and shingle mill.

 Finally passing into the ownership of McCampbell & Burgess, the grist mill closed as did finally the saw mill sometime around 1882.

 The Jay City chapel was a United Brethren church that was dedicated in 1872, the UB society having earlier organized in a school house located to the south of the hamlet on a cross-roads, with just 4 original members.

 In 1887 its congregation was recorded as 56 people, with a year-round Sunday school attended by 30.

 The building was a 32 by 46 feet frame building.

 The other nearby churches were the Fellowship Church, built on section 29 around 1863, with a congregation recorded in 1887 as between 35 and 40, and also with a year-round Sunday school attended by between 50 and 60 people; and the Walnut Grove Church of the United Brethren, built on section 31 around 1887 the churchpeople having previously organized their meetings since 1879 in a school house to the west, with a congregation of around 20 people.

 The Walnut Grove building was a 28 by 40 feet frame building.

-Jay City had also had a Masonic lodge that met on the 2nd storey of Adams's general store, which was discontinued around 1871.
+Jay City had also had a Masonic lodge that met on the 2nd story of Adams's general store, which was discontinued around 1871.